NebraLtd/Helium-Guides/docs/outdoor-hotspot/lte-config.md

 method=auto
 ```

-Alternatively you can download the file by right clicking [this link](https://raw.githubusercontent.com/NebraLtd/Helium-Guides/main/docs/outdoor-hotspot/cellular) and clicking save as and saving the file with filename `cellular`.
+Alternatively you can download the file by right clicking [this link](https://raw.githubusercontent.com/NebraLtd/Helium-Guides/main/docs/outdoor-hotspot/cellular) and clicking save as and saving the file with filename `cellular`(do not include .txt).
 You will need to substitute the settings for `apn`, `number`, `password` and `username` for those that correspond to your network provider.
 We do maintain a [list of known APNs](https://github.com/NebraLtd/Helium-Guides/blob/main/docs/outdoor-hotspot/lte-apns.md) on the website however it is not complete.
 If you can't find your provider usually Googling for `apn settings for xx network` for your network (where `xx` is the network name) should pull up some useful results.
 If you find working APN details and they are not already included in the tables on the APN page then we would be very grateful if you could please post an issue on our [GitHub Issues section](https://github.com/NebraLtd/Helium-Guides/issues/new) with the details so we can add them.

 Once you have updated the settings in the file, make sure to save the file somewhere that you will remember with the file name `cellular` (no file extension like .txt should be used).
 Browse to the location of this file, right click on it and click copy.
 Then browse back to the `resin-boot` device we found earlier, navigate to the `system-connections` folder and paste the file here (you should also see some files already there called ???).
 You can then eject the mass storage device from your computer and then remove the USB cable.